hwstar/ESP8266-MQTT-io-node/README.md

 **Device Path**

 The device path encompasses subtopics command and status.
 Commands are sent to $devicepath/command (which the nodes subscribes to.)
-All status messages are published by the node on $devicepath/status except for power on message which is published on /node/info. the The device path is set using the patching procedure described later.
+All status messages are published by the node on $devicepath/status except for the node configuration which is published on /node/info. the The device path is set using the patching procedure described later.

-**Commands**
+**Control Messages**

+Control messages are received by all nodes on /node/control.
+These are meant to be used to interrogate the nodes connected to the network, and perform other system-wide control functions.

+One control message is currently supported: *muster*.
+This directs the node to re-send the node configuration information to /node/info.

+**Command Messages**

 MQTT commands supported: